PhilParisi/PondAutomation/README.md

 4. Open a command line or terminal
 5. Navigate into the project folder that contains this code, likely `cd PondAutomation`
 6. Launch the automation file with `python3 automate_pond.py`
-7. Answers any questions the scripts as for
+7. Answers any questions the script asks you
 8. Program should run!
 9. Use CTRL+C to kill the program